Cancer-Net PCa-Seg: Benchmarking Deep Learning Models for Prostate Cancer Segmentation Using Synthetic Correlated

-Synthetic correlated diffusion imaging (CDI$^s$) has shown superior performance in addressing the limitations of other MRI techniques by providing more distinct visualization of prostate cancer~\citep{wong2022synthetic}.
+Synthetic correlated diffusion imaging (CDI$^s$) has shown superior performance in addressing the limitations of other MRI techniques by providing more distinct visualization of clinically relevant regions of interest ~\citep{wong2022synthetic}.
 CDI$^s$ enhances the contrast between cancerous and healthy tissue, leading to clearer delineation and reduced false positives.
-While AI has been applied to CDI$^s$ for breast cancer classification and demonstrated improved performance over traditional MRI modalities~\citep{tai2023enhancing}, its application for prostate segmentation has yet to be explored.
+While AI has been applied to CDI$^s$ for breast cancer classification and demonstrated improved performance over traditional MRI modalities for grade and post-treatment response prediction~\citep{tai2023enhancing}, its application for prostate region segmentation has yet to be explored.

-In this study, we benchmark several state-of-the-art segmentation models using CDI$^s$ data to evaluate their efficacy for PCa lesion segmentation.
+In this study, we benchmark several state-of-the-art segmentation models using CDI$^s$ data to evaluate their efficacy for prostate gland segmentation in PCa patients.
 We aim to evaluate these models based on DSC~\citep{sorensen1948method}, inference time per patient volume, and parameter size, offering a systematic comparison of their performance and viability in a clinical setting.
 By identifying strengths and weaknesses in existing models, our findings can help guide future model development and selection to enhance PCa diagnostic capabilities and promote better patient outcomes.